christianwirick/KioskAutomationTool/README.md

 # Customer Data to Kiosk Code Converter

 ## Overview
-This Python-based tool automates the process of converting customer data from Excel files into machine-readable codes for kiosks.
-It features a user-friendly GUI for easy interaction, dynamic data processing, and flexible export options, making it ideal for streamlining MGT processes in customer data management.
+This Python-based ETL tool automates the process of extracting data from Excel files, transforming it into machine-readable kiosk codes, and loading the processed data back into structured Excel outputs.
+Featuring a user-friendly GUI for easy interaction and dynamic data handling, this tool is ideal for streamlining MGT processes in customer data management.

 ## Key Features
+- **ETL Capabilities**: Extracts data from source Excel files, applies complex transformations including custom lookups and data segmentation, and loads the processed data into new, organized Excel files.
-- **GUI for Easy Interaction**: Utilizes `tkinter` for a graphical user interface, allowing users to seamlessly select files and choose export options.
+- **GUI for Easy Interaction**: Utilizes `tkinter` to provide a graphical user interface, allowing users to seamlessly select files and choose export options.
-- **Advanced Data Processing**: Employs `openpyxl` to manipulate Excel files, adding new columns and transforming data based on predefined criteria.
+- **Advanced Data Processing**: Uses `openpyxl` to manipulate Excel files, adding new columns and transforming data based on predefined criteria.
 - **Flexible Export Options**: Offers the user the choice to export processed data into a single file or multiple segmented files based on specific attributes.

 ## Prerequisites